-Physics and astronomy are dynamic subjects which are continually being developed by new discoveries and innovations.
-In choosing to study physics at Southampton, you will benefit from being taught by research-active physicists who enjoy an outstanding international reputation in all research areas carried out within Physics & Astronomy.
+Physics is a dynamic subject that is continually being developed by new discoveries and innovations.
+In choosing to study quantum, light & matter physics at Southampton you will benefit from being taught by research-active physicists who enjoy an outstanding international reputation in all areas of research carried out within Physics & Astronomy.
 We assign a high priority to the continual development and improvement of our teaching methods and curriculum design in order to guarantee students a highly stimulating, as well as enjoyable and fruitful, learning experience.